dkoslicki/PressPurt/R_version/README.md

 ## Required python installation
 This package is dependent on python and uses the R package `reticulate` under the hood to use python.
-Thus python and the dependant packages must be installed.
+Thus python and the dependent packages must be installed.

 There are two suggested approaches: